n4demo/learn-to-run-apps-on-AKS/README.md

 # Audience
 Developers, Solution Architects

-# Learn to run apps on Kubernetes - Page1
+# Learn to run apps on Kubernetes - Step 1 of 3

 The purpose of this training course is to remove the magic associated with deploying a single containerised application to any Kubernetes cluster.

 ## Prerequisites